Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node.md

     * **Custom Name**: Enter an appropriate name for the node.

     * **Define a Script**: You can define a script using Javascript or Python to process/parse the given input or the output of the previous node.
-Click anywhere in the Define a Script box to open the Script Editor dialog box.
+Click anywhere in the **Define a Script** field to open the **Script Editor** dialog box.
     <img src="../images/function-node-script-editor.png" alt="Configure Function Node" title="Configure Function Node" style="border: 1px solid gray; zoom:80%;">

         1. In the top-left corner, choose the appropriate scripting language - **Javascript** or **Python**.
 Enter the script in the box.
 You can use variables or context variables in the Script Editor.
 For example: